misl6/source/README.md

 ## Notes

+* This branch, `lede-17.01`, was used to build **Omega2 firmware version 0.2.2 and older**.
+For firmare version 0.3.0 and up, see the `openwrt-18.06` branch
 * ~~Due to incompatibilities with recent kernel updates, building a firmware with the `Ralink APSoC WiFi SoftAP driver` **will cause a kernel panic during boot**~~
 	* ~~This can be fixed by reflashing the Omega's firmware using the Omega's Bootloader and Ethernet Expansion~~
 	* ~~We are working on a new implementation of the WiFi driver, stay tuned!~~